-All Air Force Officer applicants must attain an AFOQT minimum required score of 15 (Verbal Composite) and 10 (Quantitative Composite).
+Minimum AFOQT scores that Air Force Officer applicants must attain include a 15 (Verbal Composite) and a 10 (Quantitative Composite).
 In addition, aspiring pilots must also score a 25 (Pilot Composite) and 10 (Combat Systems Officer Composite) to become eligible for consideration.

 Verbal Composite: 15

 Minimum Required AFOQT Scores for Rated Air Force Officer Applicants: